apfleegor/6242-final-project/Team006final/README.txt

 - For a detailed understanding of OptiDule's development and capabilities you can look at `team006report.pdf` in the DOC folder.
 - The `team006poster.pdf` in the same folder provides a quick, visual summary of the project.
-- Explore the `raw_data` in the `data` folder for in-depth insights into the historical GPA data used for forecasting.
+- Explore the `raw_data` in the `data` folder if you want a look at the historical GPA data used for forecasting
 ---

 License